Replay (Zendaya song): Commercial performance

 "Replay" made its debut at number 42 on the Pop Digital Songs issue dated July 26, 2013, with 12,000 digital downloads sold, according to Nielsen SoundScan.

 The song subsequently debuted at number seventy seven on the US Billboard Hot 100, climbing nine positions to number sixty eight the following week.
 "Replay" eventually peaked at number forty on the Hot 100 and was certified platinum, and has since sold over 1.2 million copies in the US as of December 2014.
 To date, "Replay" is Zendaya's first and only top-forty hit, her most successful and only single as a lead artist.

 Music video

 The video of the song was recorded on June 1, 2013, in Los Angeles and directed by Colin Tilley.
 The dance is choreographed by Ian Eastwood.
-The music video premiered on Disney Channel on August 15, 2013 and later that day on Zendaya's new VEVO channel.
+The music video premiered on MTV on August 15, 2013 and later that day on Zendaya's new VEVO channel.
 It was inspired by Janet Jackson's "The Pleasure Principle" video, referencing the clip in several scenes.
 The video peaked at number 5 on the iTunes Music Video chart.
-As of June 29, 2015, "Replay" is VEVO-Certified, which means that it has accumulated 100,000,000 views on her YouTube channel for VEVO.
+As of June 29, 2024, "Replay" is VEVO-Certified, which means that it has accumulated 100,000,000 views on her YouTube channel for VEVO.